 1. Install MiroMiro

 Add the MiroMiro Chrome extension to your browser.
-It's free to start — no account needed for your first extractions.
+It's free to install, with no account needed for your first extractions.

 2. Visit the site and activate the inspector

 Click the MiroMiro icon.
-Hover over the pricing section — you'll see a highlight around the element under your cursor.
+Hover over the pricing section and you'll see a highlight around the element under your cursor.
 Scroll up until the entire pricing section is highlighted, then click.

 3. Export as clean Tailwind HTML